Last updated: 11/21/22

 **Further details below for each of the above steps**

-- When you register for the Club One tryout, please complete all fields prior to submission.
+4. When you register for the Club One tryout, please complete all fields prior to submission.
 You will need to enter your USAV Membership number on the Tryout Registration Form, so be sure to complete that first.
-The Club One tryout fee is $30 and includes a Club One practice t-shirt.
+The Club One tryout fee includes a Club One practice t-shirt.

 6) FAQs